StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ### Installation

-TheHive packages are distributed as RPM and DEB files, as well as binary archive packages, all available for direct download via tools like Wget or cURL, with installation performed manually.
+TheHive packages are distributed as RPM and DEB files, as well as ZIP archive packages, all available for direct download via tools like Wget or cURL, with installation performed manually.

 All packages are hosted on an HTTPS-secured website and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and a [GPG](https://www.gnupg.org/) signature for verification.

 {!includes/manual-download-installation-thehive.md!}

-=== "Binary archive"
+=== "ZIP archive"

-    If you prefer more control over where TheHive is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install TheHive by downloading a pre-built binary archive.
+    If you prefer more control over where TheHive is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install TheHive by downloading a ZIP archive.

     1. Download and unzip the chosen binary package.
 TheHive files can be installed wherever you want on the filesystem.
 In this guide, we assume you have chosen to install them under `/opt`.